ericelliott/odotjs/README.markdown

 ## Utilities

+### `o.mapOptions`

-* `o.mapOptions` transforms any function into a polymorphic function which can take either a list of aurgemnts, or a named options hash.
+Transform any function into a polymorphic function which can take either a list of aurgemnts, or a named options hash.

     function foo(param1, param2, param3) {
         var options = o.mapOptions('param1, param2, param3', param1, param2, param3);

         // Log the value of param2, regardless of whether
         // the function was called with a named parameters
         // object, or comma separated arguments.
         console.log(options.param2);
     }